craftwar/suspend/README.md

 # suspend
-suspend/resume a list of process in windows
+suspend/resume a list of process in Windows